- > About Us

 ・Policies Regarding Human Rights

-The Daiichi Sankyo Group Corporate Conduct Charter states that we will operate by being compliant with the laws of each country and region and by being respectful to all international norms including human rights and to various cultures and customs.
-We therefore strive to contribute to the development of local economies and societies in countries and regions of operation.
-In addition, the charter clearly defines our intent to respect the various senses of value, personalities, and individuality of employees and to create a comfortable workplace environment that is safe and free of discrimination.
-It also declares the commitment of Group management to set a positive example by adhering to the charter and respecting international norms and ensuring that these principles are observed within the Group while encouraging business partners to do the same.
-We adhere to the Universal Declaration of Human Rights and the core labor standards of the International Labor Organization (ILO), which are representative of the rights of working employees.
-In addition, we stringently manage personal information and require informed consent when conducting human genome and gene analysis research.
-Furthermore, the Company observes good clinical practices of the coalition of Japan, the United States, and Europe that is known as the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH-GCP), which are based on the spirit of the World Medical Association’s Declaration of Helsinki, a statement of ethical principles for medical research involving human subjects.
-We believe that each of these initiatives is an important part of respecting human rights as a life science-oriented company.
+Article 4 of the Daiichi Sankyo Group Corporate Conduct Charter states that we will operate by being compliant with the laws of each country and region and by being respectful to all international norms including human rights and to various cultures and customs.
+In addition, Article 5 of the charter declares our intent to respect the various senses of value, personalities, and individuality of employees and to create a comfortable workplace environment that is safe and free of discrimination.
+Article 9 declares the commitment of Group management to set a positive example by adhering to the charter and respecting international norms and ensuring that these principles are observed within the Group while encouraging business partners to do the same.
+We adhere to the Universal Declaration of Human Rights and the core labor standards of the International Labor Organization (ILO), which are representative of the rights of working employees, as well as the United Nations Guiding Principles on Business and Human Rights, which call on us to protect, respect and remedy human rights.
+In addition, we stringently manage personal information when conducting human genome and gene analysis research,obtain informed consent and observe good clinical practices of the coalition of Japan, the United States, and Europe that is known as the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH-GCP), which are based on the spirit of the World Medical Association’s Declaration of Helsinki, a statement of ethical principles for medical research involving human subjects.
+We believe that adhering to these standards is an important task to be addressed in protecting human rights as a life science-oriented company.
+Training is thus provided with this regard.

-Daiichi Sankyo has also joined the United Nations Global Compact and is thus building its operation on top of international norms, such as the United Nations Guiding Principles on Business and Human Rights, by ensuring freedom of association and collective bargaining, preventing forced labor, eliminating child labor, and preventing discrimination in hiring and work.
+Daiichi Sankyo also seeks to ensure freedom of association and collective bargaining, prevent forced labor, eliminate child labor, and prevent discrimination in hiring and work, each of which is a task described in the Ten Principles of the United Nations Global Compact.
 We also request that business and other partners from across the supply chain respect and observe international norms related to human rights and other matters.
 Periodic CSR surveys are instituted to confirm the status of compliance with such standards by partners.

 ・Initiatives promoting Respect for Human Rights

-In Japan, we conduct ongoing training for all employee groups ̶ from newly hired employees to management̶ relating to human rights, and we promote an environment in which a diverse range of employees can readily and respectfully work with one another.
-Besides striving to raise awareness about harassment in the workplace on a daily basis, we have implemented training that uses case studies and is designed to improve the counseling skills of the Harassment Call Center staff.
+The Daiichi Sankyo Group is promoting the development of a workplace environment in which a diverse range of employees can readily and respectfully work with one another.
+In Japan, we conduct ongoing training related to human rights for all employee groups—from newly hired employees to management.
+In addition to implementing daily awareness raising activities, we have implemented training that uses case studies and is designed to improve the counseling skills of the Harassment Call Center staff.
 This staff is stationed at the Japan head office, at each work location within Japan, and at the labor union.
-Each and every alleged violation is treated seriously; we emphasize appropriate behavior and seek the opinions of external individuals, including legal counsel.
-We then report the matter to the Corporate Ethics Committee, and put necessary preventative measures in place to avoid a recurrence.
-In addition, as a measure to support individuals seeking assistance, individual Group companies have hotlines available as venues for consultation and reports on human rights and labor issues.
-These hotlines can be accessed 24 hours a day and are available to individuals both inside and outside of the various member companies of the Daiichi Sankyo Group.
+Each and every alleged violation is treated seriously; we emphasize appropriate behavior and seek the opinions of external individuals, including legal counsel, and put necessary preventative measures in place to avoid a recurrence.
+In addition, we have made hotlines available on an individual country and global basis as venues for consultation and reports on human rights and labor issues.
+These hotlines can be accessed 24 hours a day and are available to individuals both inside and outside of the various member companies of the Daiichi Sankyo Group, and assistance is provided as needed.
 We have also created tools to help facilitate understanding with regard to the Ten Principles of the United Nations Global Compact, and these tools are deployed at Group companies.

 ・Promoting the “Work-Life Cycle”